hoangvvo/nextjs-mongodb-app/README.md

 #### `.env`

-I include my own MongoDB, Cloudinary, SendGrid environment variables in [.env.example](.env.example) for experimentation purposes.
+I include my own environment variables in [.env.example](.env.example) for experimentation purposes.
 Please replace them with your owns and refrain from sabotaging them.
 You can try them in development by renaming it into `.env`.

 In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers. **Do not use or commit `.env`**.